Paul Evdokimov: Life

 The end of the war coincided with Brunel's death from cancer, and the family relocated to Paris.
 There Evdokimov became involved in the French Resistance via the Cimade refugee aid group.
 This work continued after the end of the war, and in 1953, Paul became a professor in the St. Sergius Orthodox Theological Institute in Paris.

-Paul Evdokimov remarried in 1954, to Tomoko Sakaï, an English-Japanese interpreter.
+Paul Evdokimov remarried in 1954, to Tomoko Sakai, an English-Japanese interpreter.
 From 1958 to 1961, he published several books on Orthodox theology.
 Evdokimov continued to participate in ecumenical organisations throughout the 1960s, and received a doctorate honoris causa from the University of Thessaloniki.
 He died in his sleep on September 16, 1970.